prajwal-anand/housing-market-analytics-bigquery-powerbi/README.md

 ## 🚀 How to Reproduce

 1. Upload raw housing CSV into BigQuery
-2. Run SQL script in `/sql` folder
+2. Run the warehouse setup script in /sql
 3. Connect Power BI to transformed table
 4. Refresh semantic model
 5. Explore dashboard